-- 5.1 Fails to obey a lawful instruction on being requested to do so, by an Authorised Officer; or - 5.2 Knowingly permits, allows or incites an activity that is a breach of this Bylaw; or - 5.3 Fails to comply with, a direction for compliance with this Bylaw by an Authorised Officer. - 5.4 Does not produce the written approval required under part 4 of these Bylaws when requested at any time by an Authorised Officer; or - 5.5 Acts contrary to, or fails to comply with any conditions set out in any written approval required under part 4 of these Bylaws; or - 5.6 Obstructs or hinders any Authorised Officer in the performance of his or her duties under this Bylaw; or - 5.7 Fails to pay any fees on being requested to do so by an Authorised Officer. - 5.8 No person shall having committed a breach of this Bylaw remain in the park or forest (including vehicles and animals of that person) after being requested to leave by an Authorised Officer, after that Officer having first informed that person of the breach.
+- Fails to obey a lawful instruction on being requested to do so, by an Authorised Officer; or - 5.2 Knowingly permits, allows or incites an activity that is a breach of this Bylaw; or - Fails to comply with, a direction for compliance with this Bylaw by an Authorised Officer; or - Does not produce the written approval required under part 4 of this Bylaw when requested at any time by an Authorised Officer; or - Acts contrary to, or fails to comply with any conditions set out in any written approval required under part 4 of this Bylaw; or - Obstructs or hinders any Authorised Officer in the performance of his or her duties under this Bylaw; or - 5.7 Fails to pay any fees on being requested to do so by an Authorised Officer. - No person shall having committed a breach of this Bylaw remain in the park or forest (including vehicles and animals of that person) after being requested to leave by an Authorised Officer, after that Officer having first informed that person of the breach.